 - 3. Click Apply. - 4.
 At RFC1483 Routed, RFC1483 MER and PPP mode Configuration, you can select Specify an IP address or Server assigned IP address.
+See the following example for RFC 1483 Routed mode.

 - 5. Unless your ATM PVC is set on RFC1483 Bridged mode, you can check NAT box to enable NAT function. - 6.
 If you are using PPP configuration mode, you need to fill in the user name and password and you can set the PPP session to Dial on demand or Always on mode.
+See the following example for PPPoE mode.

 PPP Configuration

 User name:

 Password:

 Service name:

 Service Server:

-Session established by: ◆ Dial On Demand
+Session established by: Dial On Demand

-If there are no data traffic during 20 minutes this PPP session will be terminated.
+If there are no data traffic during 20 minutes, this PPP session will be terminated.

 C Always On

-☑ Enable NAT on the state of the state is interface
+☑ Enable NAT on the state of the state nis interface

 Apply